 The County of Mendocino receives millions in State and Federal grant funding annually for a variety of projects, programs, and activities and therefore has significant experience administering grant-funded projects to ensure adequate oversight, compliance, and execution.
-Recovery Director Nash Gonzalez has over 30 years of experience in the field of planning.
+Recovery Director Nash Gonzalez is directly overseeing the project and has over 30 years of experience in the field of planning.
 Deputy CEO/Recovery Finance Director Darcie Antle has over 20 years of multi-million and is providing budgetary oversight of the project.
 Senior Administrative Analyst Sara Pierce has over 10 years fiscal and grant management and Senior Administrative Analyst Xuyen Ung has over 7 years of grants administration and regulatory compliance.
 They provide administrative and programmatic support for the project.
-This planning project will be a collaboration with the Mendocino County Fire Safe Council who extensive experience managing and implementing grant funded projects.